Spring Attachment for Precision Drilling

 Rather than trying to eliminate lateral disturbances mechanically (which gets expensive fast when everything is spinning), the spring geometry is designed to passively suppress them.
 Any lateral stress introduced into the system gets damped out by the attachment itself, making tight hole tolerances mostly achievable with an otherwise imprecise setup.

-A surrogate model was used to optimize the spring geometry, arm height, width, and sprin Q-factor across the design space before committing to a physical build.
+A surrogate model was used to optimize the spring geometry, arm height, width, and sprin Q-factor across the design space before a physical build.
 The drilling signal is inherently chaotic, which led us into nonlinear dynamics territory.
 We also dit limit cycle analysis and Lyapunov exponents to characterize system behavior and find stable operating regimes.

 Development Areas